tienrdrz/Gift_Exchange/README.md

 ## Usage

 Once an account is created, navigate to the wishlist tab to create your very own wishlist.
-After creation users can navigate into the wishlist and add an item to it which would include the url to the item and a title for it.
+After creation users can navigate into the wishlist and add an item to it, which would include the url to the item and a title for it.

 An exchange is very similar, users can create an exchange just like they would a wishlist.
 Navigating to the exchange, users will be prompted to add a user.
 You can add your friends by just adding their username, and once they are added, you can click on the user and view their wishlists along with their contents.